matthewkoncz/ds/NOTES.md

 ## Feedback

-It was an interesting task and it highlighed some technologies/techniques for me that I could improve.
+It was an interesting task and it highlighed some technologies/techniques for me that I could improve at.

 Thank you for giving me a chance and reviewing my work.
 Please give me a feedback, it can be very useful for my future improvement. :)